samcoupland/score-keeper/README.md

 ## Instalation
 - Clone the repo locally
-- Open the HTML file in a browser
+- Open the index.HTML file in a browser